alien4cloud/alien4cloud.github.io/cloudify2_driver/relationships.markdown

   [...]
 {% endhighlight %}

-This snippet shows how to access arguments inside a relationship implementation script:
+This code snippet shows how to access arguments inside a relationship implementation script:
 {% highlight groovy %}
 def context = ServiceContextFactory.getServiceContext()